quartznet/quartznet/docs/documentation/quartz-3.x/packages/microsoft-di-integration.md

 {
     // base configuration from appsettings.json
     services.Configure<QuartzOptions>(Configuration.GetSection("Quartz"));

+    // if you are using persistent job store, you might want to alter some options services.Configure<QuartzOptions>(options =>
+    {
+        options.Scheduling.IgnoreDuplicates = true; // default: false
+        options.Scheduling.OverWriteExistingData = true; // default: true
+    });

     services.AddQuartz(q =>
     {
         // handy when part of cluster or you want to otherwise identify multiple schedulers